slightknack/slightknack.dev/content/blog/tech-work.md

 +++
-title = "Working in Tech as a Teenager" date = 2021-10-08 draft = true
+title = "A Guide to Working in Tech as a Teenager" date = 2021-10-08 draft = true